-You must be an Admin or Owner in your Claude organization to open the Audit page; the other trails on this page are visible to anyone with access to the underlying surface.
+You must be an Owner in your Claude organization to open the Audit page; the other trails on this page are visible to anyone with access to the underlying surface.

 - The Audit page in admin settings, with tabs for scheduled work, memory, and (if enabled) network events

-- Memory files on each scope (open the scope’s settings dialog in the Claude Tag’s access section), where you can review what Claude has saved
+- Memory files on each scope (select the scope in the Claude Tag’s access section, then choose View memory files from its ⋯ menu), where you can review what Claude has saved

 - Attribution on each action Claude takes in a connected tool